Mortgage closing costs and fees

 Each state has different regulations for title insurance.
 The amount you pay is determined by the price of the home.
 Title insurance is a one-time fee that you'll pay at closing.

 Buying a home is one of the biggest investments you’ll make and homeowner's insurance can help you protect that investment.

 Generally speaking, homeowners insurance helps protect your home and personal property against loss or damage.
-This includes damage caused by fire, severe weather, vandalism and theft.
+Depending on the type of coverage you get, covered damage may include fire, severe weather, vandalism and theft.
+A separate flood policy may be required if the property is in a Special Flood Hazard Area (SFHA).
 Homeowners insurance also includes general liability coverage that can protect you if someone is injured on your property.
 Most mortgage lenders will require you to have homeowners insurance at the time of closing and for the duration of the loan.
 Remember, each policy is different, so be sure to discuss options with your insurance company.